-We are still collecting donations for the Capital Campaign.
-We need to raise $330,000 of our $2.9 million dollar goal.
+We welcome donations for the Capital Campaign, as we need to raise $261,000 of our $2.9 million dollar goal.
 Thank you to our generous supporters.
 If you would like to learn how to donate, please click on the Capital Campaign tab.

 What's happening at the Library...

-Mother Goose on the Loose and Story Boat return to the library starting Tuesday, September 19th, with Miss Angie leading both programs.
+Mother Goose on the Loose and Story Boat is back at the library, with Miss Angie leading both programs.
 Mother Goose on the Loose® (MGOL) is a 30-minute early literacy program designed for infants up to age three and their caregivers.
 MGOL is offered on Tuesdays and Fridays at 10:15am.
-This free program includes [Read more…]
+This free program includes songs, rhymes [Read more…]